Toma400/The_Isle_of_Ansur/docs/faq.md

 you can only convert non-realistic settings into realistic one.
 It is protection from bugs that could come from time differences and lack of statistics.

 ***

+# Modding Support Questions
+## 1. Can I change my pack's name?
+Or my items/races/classes name?
+Yes, and no. You are absolutely free to change any `descript` names in your pack, since those are mutable values.

+If you attempt to change names that are used for pack's ID though, do it only if you never published this pack earlier.
+ID names are - for now, at least - immutable, which means that if person played the game with your pack, removing or changing these values will most likely crash the game.

+There's a chance IoA will start to handle such exceptions, but for now I can't promise it being worked on.

+***